🎯 What is prompt engineering?

 If you don't specify the format, the AI will choose for you — and it won't always be what you wanted.

 The first prompt is rarely the right one.
-Prompting professionals go through 3-5 iterations on average before getting an optimal result.
+Prompting professionals go through 3-5 iterations on average before achieving an optimal result.

 - High temperature (0.8-1.0): creative, varied, sometimes surprising responses

-Adapt the temperature to your task: low for code or analysis, high for brainstorming or creative work.
+Adjust the temperature to your task: low for code or analysis, high for brainstorming or creation.

 Before sending your prompt, check these points: